-This usually happy season may also bring up negative feelings for some students--perhaps because of family tensions or divisions, health problems or financial stress.
-It's important to take this into consideration as we talk about the holidays in the classroom.
-This classroom activity is aimed at raising students' sensitivity and providing some encouragement for those who may be facing hardship during this holiday season.
+It's important to take all this into consideration as we talk about the holidays in the classroom.
+Below is classroom activity aimed at raising students' sensitivity and providing some encouragement for those who may be facing hardship during this holiday season.

 Read aloud and Pair Share